DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

     * - `Output <output_attribute_>`
       - An Attribute identifying the value (or stream of values) that will be transmitted out of a `block_` via a `source_port_` with the same name.
     * - `Readback <readback_attribute_>`
       - An Attribute whose value is set automatically by a process within the execution environment.
-Readback attributes cannot be specified manually via the User Interface.
+Readback attributes cannot be set manually via the User Interface.

-Attributes whose value can be specified at design-time are denoted by a highlight below the attribute value field.
+Attributes whose value can be set at design-time are denoted by a highlight below the attribute value field.

 Obtaining Information About an Attribute